Alcohol Abuse and Genetics | How Does Alcoholism Start?

 Other factors that may influence the development of an alcohol use disorder include family history of alcohol abuse, individual personality, environmental influences, the presence of any co-occurring mental health issues, and at what age a person starts drinking.

-Origins of Alcohol Abuse and Genetics
+Origins of Alcoholism and Genetics

 If a person’s grandparents, parents, or siblings struggled with alcohol abuse, it is more likely that the person will also struggle with the issue.
 Per the National Council on Alcoholism and Drug Dependence (NCADD), genes account for roughly half the likelihood that someone will develop an addiction.
 Since other factors influence the likelihood of alcohol abuse or addiction occurring, genes don’t present the full picture.
 Just because a person has a mother or father who struggles with addiction, it doesn’t mean that person will necessarily struggle as well.
 Likewise, people with no history of addiction in their families can ultimately develop addictions as well.

-According to Kansas State University, not all genetic risks related to alcohol abuse are within the brain.
+Not all genetic risks related to alcohol abuse are within the brain.
 Other biological issues that can affect how alcohol is processed and the likelihood of abuse issues forming include:

 - Brain transmitters’ response to alcohol